 Special-needs education in Channel Islands

-If parents think that their child may need extra assistance in school, they can put in a request for their child to be assessed by the local council.
 Children with special educational needs will have an individual plan drawn up by the council.
-This plan will specify a particular school for them to attend, be it a mainstream or special school.
-The named school is obligated to give the child a place.
+This plan will specify a particular school for them to attend, be it a mainstream or specialised school, which is obligated to give the child a place.

 Tutors in Channel Islands

-Tutors can be helpful for expat families in a number of situations.
-Children from abroad may need a little help with catching up to the local curriculum or could benefit from extra tutoring for the English language if it isn't their mother tongue.
-Those parents worried about children losing their mother-tongue language skills while in the Channel Islands should consider hiring a tutor who is a fellow native speaker and who can help maintain fluency.
+Tutors can be helpful for expat families in several situations.
+Children from abroad may need a little help catching up to the local curriculum or benefit from extra English language lessons if it isn't their mother tongue.
+Parents concerned about their children losing their ability to speak their native language while in the Channel Islands should consider hiring a tutor to help maintain fluency.

 ►See Moving to Channel Islands for an overview of the country

 Are you an expat living in Channel Islands?